pytorch/pytorch/docs/source/notes/rref.rst

-Case 1 is the simplest where the owner initiates the fork, and hence it can easily increment local reference count.
+Case 1 is the simplest where the owner initiates the fork, and hence it can easily increment the local reference count.
 The only requirement is that any ``UserRRef`` must notify the owner upon destruction.
 Hence, we need the first
 guarantee: